minio/docs/source/operations/monitoring/metrics-v2.rst

      For Prometheus deployments external to the cluster, you must specify an ingress or load balancer endpoint configured to route connections to and from the MinIO Tenant.

-2) Restart Prometheus with the Updated Configuration
+2) Restart Prometheus with the updated configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Append the desired ``scrape_configs`` job generated in the previous step to the configuration file: